daledavies/jump/README.md

 ### Favicon

 After mapping the `favicon` directory as shown in the Docker Compose or Docker examples above, replace the default `icon.png` file with whatever PNG icon image you want (ensuring that the filename is always `icon.png`).

+### Language

+Jump has been translated into the following languages so far, to use one of these languages just pass the appropriate language code from the list below via the `language` option in `config.php` or the `LANGUAGE` environment variable...

+- `cs` - Czech

+- `de` - German

+- `es` - Spanish

+- `it` - Italian

+- `nl` - Dutch

+- `pt` - Portuguese

+- `ru` - Russian

+- `ua` - Ukrainian

+More translations are always welcome!
+If you'd like to contribute please see the existing [examples](https://github.com/daledavies/jump/tree/main/jumpapp/translations) and create a pull request.

 ## Development